Luke Raley Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.7 K/9, the fifth-best in the league.
+- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks 10th in the league.

-- The Reds surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- The Reds rank 12th in baseball in home runs given up (19 total, 1.1 per game).

-- Greene (0-0 with a 5.14 ERA and 23 strikeouts in 14 2/3 innings pitched) makes the start for the Reds, his fourth of the season.
+- Stoudt starts for the first time this season for the Reds.

-- In his last time out on Wednesday, the right-hander went six innings against the Atlanta Braves, allowing three earned runs while surrendering seven hits.
+- The righty is making his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.